 What did I want?

-2. Teachers who have respectful, structured and purposeful, safe dialogue about the job of teaching.
+1. Teachers who initiate their own learning.2.
+Teachers who have respectful, structured and purposeful, safe dialogue about the job of teaching.

 3. Teachers who strive to become leaders; leaders who plan for and facilitate meetings; leaders who set the standard for deeper professional growth.